thehyve/cbioportal/docs/Authenticating-Users-via-keycloak-SAML.md

 # Introduction

 The cBioPortal includes support for Keycloak SAML (Security Assertion Markup Language) authentication.
-This document explains why you might find keycloak SAML authentication useful for storing your user login information outside the cBioPortal database.
+This document explains why you might find Keycloak SAML authentication useful for storing your user login information outside the cBioPortal database.
 It also shows you how to configure Keycloak to communicate with your instance of cBioPortal.

-Please note that configuring your local instance to use keycloak SAML authentication requires a local/remote keycloak Identity Provider.
-For details on how to set up a keycloak server, please read online document at (https://keycloak.gitbooks.io/documentation/server_installation/index.html) .
+Please note that configuring your local instance to use Keycloak SAML authentication requires a local/remote Keycloak Identity Provider.
+For details on how to set up a Keycloak server, please read online document at (https://keycloak.gitbooks.io/documentation/server_installation/index.html) .

-This document focuses mainly on the steps to configure the keycloak for **authenticating** and **authorizing** cBioPortal users.
+This document focuses mainly on the steps to configure Keycloak for **authenticating** and **authorizing** cBioPortal users.

 ## Authorization configuration

-For just the authorization section see: [authorization with keycloak](#authorization-with-keycloak).
+For just the authorization section see: [authorization with Keycloak](#authorization-with-keycloak).

-## Why keycloak?
+## Why Keycloak?

-keycloak is an open source identity and access management solution.
+Keycloak is an open source identity and access management solution.
 It has a build-in RDBM system for storing login information.
-It can help build a security layer on top of cBioPortal web application.
+It can help build a security layer on top of the cBioPortal web application.

 Keycloak boils down to three simple terms:
 * **realm**: A realm secures and manages security metadata for a set of users, application, and registered auth clients.
 * **client**: Clients are entities that can request authentication of a user within a realm.
 * **role**: Roles identify a type or category of user.
 Keycloak often assigns access and permissions to specific roles rather than individual users for a fine-grained access control.

-KeyCloak offers three types of roles:
+Keycloak offers three types of roles:
 * Realm-level roles are in global namespace shared by all clients.
 * Client roles have basically a namespace dedicated to a client.
 * A composite role is a role that has one or more additional roles associated with it.